-Now, I will stop this blog to tell you that most CPS cases do not work out like that.
-A majority of the CPS cases that I have worked on have been those kinds of cases where the end goal is to place your child back in your home with you on a permanent basis.
-CPS refers to these type of cases as ones where "reunification" is the goal.
-The last thing I want to do is cause you to think that your child is going to end up living with someone else at the end of your case.
+Now, I will stop this blog by telling you that most CPS cases do not work out like that.
+A majority of the CPS cases that I have worked on have been those kinds of cases where the end goal is to place your child back in your home with you permanently.
+CPS refers to these types of cases as ones where "reunification" is the goal.
+The last thing I want to do is cause you to think that your child will end up living with someone else at the end of your case.
 That could happen, but the odds are certainly against it.

 How does visiting with your child work during a CPS case?

 You may be asking- if your child cannot return to your home until the end of your CPS case, where are you going to have your visitation session?
 The answer is most visitation, especially when it is going to occur at the beginning of your case, will be supervised.
 This means that a CPS caseworker will be observing your visitation session at a distance and making notes on your interactions with your child.

 A visitation session can occur at a CPS office, a licensed (by the state) visitation center, or a public place like a restaurant or a park.
 Although the set up can seem awkward, it is important to your case overall.
 Let’s discuss why it is important and just what sort of impact taking advantage of these visits can have on you and your child in the short and long terms.

 Visitation during a CPS case is important for your child.

 The most fundamental purpose of visiting with your child during a CPS case is to make sure that you and your child remain attached.
 I don’t mean this negatively that “attached” can be used in our culture.
 There is nothing co-dependent about this sort of attachment.
 You and your child have a bond that is nearly impossible to break- no matter what you have been through.
 However, a CPS case will cause that bond to be pushed to its limit in many cases.

 Want to get your child back in your home?
 Make sure you’re visiting with him or her.